What is work-study?

 - Complete the Free Application for Federal Financial Aid (FAFSA).

-*Important: Requesting summer work-study if you are not enrolled in at least 2 summer units may affect your 2019-2020 award.
+*Important: Requesting work-study may affect your 2019-2020 award.
 Consult the Financial Aid Office before making a decision.

 - Accept your work award via PROWL.